NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Staff of the Magi.md

 Sigils and runes of ancient and powerful magic cover the iron cladding on this long wooden staff.
 A _staff of the magi_ is a _+3 major striking staff_, and when wielding it you gain a +1 circumstance bonus to saving throws against spells.

 Voluntarily destroying a _staff of the magi_ unleashes a truly devastating wave of arcane energy that surges out, dissipating with distance.
 When wielding the staff, you can break it using an Interact action.
-This releases a 30-foot burst magical explosion centered on the staff.
+This releases a @Template\[burst|distance:30\] magical explosion centered on the staff.
 This deals 2d10 force damage per charge remaining in the staff (DC 40 Reflex check).
 You automatically critically fail your save.
-The explosion continues to echo beyond the initial blast zone, dealing half as much damage to creatures beyond 30 feet but within a 60-foot burst.
+The explosion continues to echo beyond the initial blast zone, dealing half as much damage to creatures beyond 30 feet but within a @Template\[burst|distance:60\].
 A creature reduced to 0 Hit Points by this damage dies instantly; this is a death effect.

 **Activate** Cast a Spell